bharathkumaracharicaerulean/cbc-chain/docs/cbc-PoI.md

 ### **Pallet Configuration**
 - Implements `pallet_cbc_poi::Config` with the following constants:
-  - `MinInferenceConfidence`: Minimum confidence threshold for inference submissions.
+  - `MinInferenceConfidence`: Minimum confidence threshold for inference (0-100).
-  - `MaxInferenceAge`: Maximum age of inference results in epochs.
+  - `MaxInferenceAge`: Maximum age of inference in epochs.
-  - `ChallengeWindow`: Number of epochs within which challenges can be submitted.
+  - `ChallengeWindow`: Number of epochs to challenge an inference.
-  - `InferenceReward`: Reward for valid inference submissions.
+  - `InferenceReward`: Reward for correct inference.
-  - `ChallengeReward`: Reward for successful challenges.
+  - `ChallengeReward`: Reward for successful challenge.
+  - `PosInterface`: Interface to PoS pallet for boosting/slashing scores

 ### **Genesis Storage**
 - Initializes the mock runtime with default storage values for inference results, challenges, and the current epoch.